 After more than two decades at the University of California at Davis, I was delighted to join San Francisco State as Professor of History in Fall 2012 to assume directorship of the Paul K. Longmore Institute on Disability.

-I received my Doctor of Philosophy in History from the University of California at Berkeley in 1988, where I concentrated on understanding the intersections among medicine, society, and culture.
-My dissertation, which explored the symbiotic relationship between epidemics and society, served as the basis of my first book, Cholera in Post-Revolutionary Paris: A Cultural History (University of California Press, 1996).
+My love of scholarship came like a bolt of lightening while sitting in a freezing Parisian classroom during my junior year abroad.
+Even though I probably understood less than half of what the excited professor was saying about filth and disease, that moment would shape my entire life.
+An undergrad research paper led to a PhD dissertation, which explored the symbiotic relationship between epidemics and society, served as the basis of my first book, Cholera in Post-Revolutionary Paris: A Cultural History (University of California Press, 1996).
 While writing, I was constantly aware of how the raging AIDS epidemic helped influence my questions and ideas about what it meant for a society to live through an epidemic crisis.
 At the same time, without my realizing it, cholera was priming me for disability history by laying the intellectual foundations for understanding interactions among government, disease, public health, and "problem" bodies.

 I came to disability history by accident as I cast about for a new research topic.
 In the early 1990s I didn't know of anyone who studied disability as anything but a medical problem that needed to be fixed.
 If someone had asked me whether it was worth exploring, I would have clicked off, probably pleading ignorance and believing it was too remote from "real" history to have much intellectual value, even as I claimed to be interested in the oppressed people hidden on the margins of history.